MoAqsam/JobSearchTracker/README.md

 ## Background
 I was applying for jobs and it was pretty hard to track my applications.
-So I decided to create a web app that wpuld help me track all the jobs I've applied to.
+So I decided to create a web app that would help me track all the jobs I've applied to.

+## Data Storage
+In order to circumvent using a database the website uses cookies to store your data.
+So If you clear your cookies then all the data will be lost.
+I believe using cookies is alright for this specific use case.

 ## Introduction
 This is the repo for the JobSearchTracker website.
 This website allows job searchers to conveniantly track positions they have applied to.